Skip to main content

 Access Setup

 The Prometheus JMX exporter runs as a Java agent inside the Cassandra process.
-No authentication is required — the agent reads JMX MBeans directly from within the JVM.
+No authentication is required - the agent reads JMX MBeans directly from within the JVM, so there is no remote JMX connection to secure.

 curl -L -o jmx_prometheus_javaagent.jar \